This post contains affiliate links.

 Savannahs are best kept indoors in a spacious home or apartment, away from the danger of outdoor predators.
 Owners should provide them with scratch posts and cat trees for them to climb on when they’re not playing around your house.

-The grooming requirements for a savannah cat are particular.
+Owning a Savannah cat in the UK requires particular grooming requirements.
 Their fur is usually quite dense and thick, making them susceptible to matting without proper care.
 In addition, it’s essential that you brush their coats at least once a day or more if they tend to moult heavily!

 Savannah cats also need a high protein diet since they are usually very active and playful pets.
 It’s recommended that their meat is raw or cooked lightly (not fried) so it can still maintain its moisture content.
 They should never be fed dry food, as it will cause them to develop urinary tract problems in the future!